kengibson1111/go-stdlib/README.md

   IV somewhere else.
 This example does not cover the use of HMAC in order to authenticate before decrypting.
 Triple DES encryption algorithm is used.

-* cbcencrypter - example using CBC in order to encrypt.
-The IV is a random value in the first ciphertext block.
-That doesn't have to always be the case, but it is common.
-So if you want to create a custom encryption/decryption strategy, go against the norm.
-Put the IV somewhere else.
-This example does not cover the use of HMAC after encryption for authentication purposes.
-Triple DES encryption algorithm is used.

 ## crypto/hmac

 This builds upon the hash algorithm samples.
 Encryption/decryption without authentication allows a